 Since O’Hare became part of the 5th Congressional District in January 2013, my staff and I have become immersed in the issues surrounding the O’Hare Modernization Program (OMP).
 We have met repeatedly with residents and neighborhood groups to hear their concerns and convey those concerns to project officials and the airlines.
 But there’s more we need to do.

 Congressman Quigley has long believed government must be consolidated, streamlined, and made more applicable for the 21st century.
 The mission of government matters, and in order to create the most efficient system possible, we must ask ourselves how we would design government if we were to start over from scratch today: what services would government provide?
+How would they be provided?

 In Congress, I believe what we stand for as Americans can best be seen as direct reflection of how we care for our seniors.
 Will we protect the safety net we’ve built for you or choose to cut deep holes in it?
 You’ve worked hard for decades, some of you have served your country in uniform.
 You deserve to spend your retirement in good physical and fiscal health, and in Congress, we have to work together to make that a reality.